Kralice nad Oslavou: Sights

-The landmark of the village is the Church of Saint Martin.
+The main landmark of the village is the Church of Saint Martin.
 It is a Gothic church from the 14th century with Renaissance modifications.

 Fragments of the local two-storey fortress have been preserved to this day.
 Remains of walls and cellars have been preserved, which were discovered during an archaeological survey.

 Memorial of the Bible of Kralice was built in 1967–1969.
 The memorial, managed by Moravské zemské muzeum in Brno, contained an exhibition about local archaeological research, the activities of the Brethren printing house, and an exhibition about J. A. Comenius.
 However, it was closed until further notice due to technical reasons.